Chapter 108

 So far, there’s nothing special about this place, people

 giving blood, some tests being run.
-Seeing how different snacks and beverages
+Seeing how different snacks and beverages are

-labor.
+slave labor.

 “Can you just tell me the special magic behind this place